chriskojo/Arduino-Mega2560-/README.md

 4. Generate updated manufacturing outputs if modifications are made.
 5. Use the provided Gerber, drill, BOM, and Pick-and-Place files for PCB fabrication and assembly.

-## Manufacturing

-The repository includes all files required for PCB production and assembly.
-Most PCB manufacturers, including JLCPCB, PCBWay, OSH Park, and similar services, accept the provided Gerber and drill files directly.
-For assembled boards, upload the accompanying BOM and Pick-and-Place files during the assembly process.

 ## Contributing

 Contributions are welcome.
 If you identify an issue or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Please ensure that any changes are verified using KiCad's Electrical Rules Check (ERC) and Design Rules Check (DRC) before submission.